Team JEGS Prerace:

-The JEGS Mail Order team will be represented at this week’s NHRA Northwest Nationals by six-time world champion Jeg Coughlin Jr.
+The JEGS Mail Order team will be represented at this weekend’s 30th annual Toyota NHRA Sonoma Nationals by six-time world champion Jeg Coughlin Jr.

 Elite Motorsports Camaro in Pro Stock

-and his nephew, Troy Coughlin Jr., will be driving the SealMaster Top Fuel dragster
+, and his nephew, Troy Coughlin Jr., will be driving the SealMaster Top Fuel dragster fielded by Kalitta Motorsports.

 Jeg Jr. will continue his pursuit of a sixth NHRA Mello Yello Pro Stock title (and seventh overall) at this weekend’s event.
 Jeg Jr. will be driving a Rick Jones Race Cars-built Chevy Camaro

 as a member of the Elite Motorsports team.